 In the not too distant past, dentures were just one of those things about getting older.
 In fact, most people expected to move through their senior years with at least a partial set of artificial teeth.
 While it’s true that today’s retirement years don’t mean we are all destined for dentures, more than 30 million Americans have them, for a variety of reasons including expense; health conditions such as diabetes; accidents; and sports injuries.
 Interestingly, the number of US adults who will need dentures is expected to increase to nearly 38 million by 2020.

 Sometimes people opt for dentures because they have lost a good share of their natural teeth, or damaged or weak teeth must be extracted and replaced.
-Even with diligent and thorough oral care and regular dental checkups, certain warning signs are good indicators to head to your dentist to be evaluated for dentures.
+Even with diligent and thorough oral care and regular dental checkups, certain warning signs are good indicators to head to your dentist near you to be evaluated for dentures.

 Will they look bad?